LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 If you have created a Loop app in App Store Connect before, you can skip this section.

-If have previously used some kind of remote build, like diawi, you may have your Loop in the App Store but can't see it.
+If have previously used some kind of remote build, like diawi or TestFlight, you may have your Loop in the App Store but can't see it.
 Don't worry - there are instructions for this case.

 1. Open this link: [App Store Connect / Apps](https://appstoreconnect.apple.com/apps) to view your apps; log in if needed.
     * If you have never added a app to App Store Connect, you will not see the icons inside the red rectangle and should keep going, although some people report the search icon shows up for them